prateek1verma/genedrive/README.md

 The model is part of the R&D project “Risk assessment of synthetic gene-drive applications” (FKZ 3518 84 0500) commissioned by the Federal Agency for Nature Conservation (BfN) with funds from the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
 The work also has been supported by funds of the Max Planck Society.
 ***

-The project contains the codes pertianing to various figures in the submitted paper in the directory VGR_manuscript/
+The project contains the codes pertaining to various figures in the submitted paper in the directory VGR_manuscript/

 The literature database is available in the folder literature_database

-The main tool *DrMxR* is the file
+The main tool *DrMxR* is the file.

 DrMxR.cdf